15 of the Best Real Estate Websites of 2023 for Buyers, Sellers, and Renters

 Think of any online home price tool as a starting point — and recognize that the data used may be limited.
 What’s nice about HomeLight’s tool is that if you want to get even closer to your home’s true value, HomeLight will connect you with a top real estate agent near you as a next step.

 Local real estate agents can physically view the property; they list homes like yours every day; they know the neighborhoods; they know what’s trending; and they can call out unique characteristics on the property.
-You’ll be hard pressed to find an online tool that can do all of that, so HomeLight is able to guide you to the next logical step if you want a professional opinion.
+You’ll be hard-pressed to find an online tool that can do all of that, so HomeLight can guide you to the next logical step if you want a professional opinion.

 In the era where remote work is here to stay, homebuyer preferences are only getting more specific.
 People want a house that has it all — a place to focus and take conference calls but also a patio to relax outside.

-With this dropdown, homebuyers can filter their search results by whatever features are most important to them, whether it’s a fireplace, pool, length of commute, water front, basement, gated community, pond, or lake view.
+With this dropdown, homebuyers can filter their search results by whatever features are most important to them, whether it’s a fireplace, pool, length of commute, waterfront, basement, gated community, pond, lake view, or anything else.

 Best if you need to sell fast: Simple Sale